Nemone Lethbridge

 Nemone Lethbridge (born 1932) is a British barrister and playwright.
-She was one of Britain's first female barristers.
+She is one of Britain's first female barristers.

 Early life and education

-Lethbridge was born outside the UK in 1932.
-She was the daughter of John Sydney Lethbridge, an Indian-born British Army officer, and his wife Katharine Greville Maynard, who was also Indian-born.
-At eight years old, Lethbridge boarded at Sacred Heart Convent School in Chew Magna, Somerset.
+Lethbridge was born in Quetta (pre-partition India, now Pakistan) in 1932.
+She was the daughter of John Sydney Lethbridge, an India-born British Army officer, and his wife Katharine Greville Maynard, who was also India-born.
+At nine years old, Lethbridge boarded at Sacred Heart Convent School in Chew Magna, Somerset.
+Afterwards she attended Tudor Hall School, Banbury.

 She read Law at Somerville College, Oxford, from 1952.
 She was one of only two women studying Law at that time.
-She had a tutor from Keble College as Somerville did not have a tutor in Law.
+She had a tutor from Keble College, as Somerville did not have a tutor in Law.
 Lethbridge intended to go into politics, but got pupillage from Mervyn Griffith-Jones.
 This was achieved through a contact of her father, at that time Chief of Intelligence for the British Army of the Rhine, who had a connection with David Maxwell Fyfe, 1st Earl of Kilmuir, one of the prosecutors at the Nuremberg trials.

 Later in her training she was placed at 3 Pump Court, alongside Rose Heilbron.
-Lethbridge’s pupil master was Norman Broderick.
+Lethbridge’s pupilmaster was Norman Broderick.